Ne00n/woodCDN/README.md

 rqlited -node-id 2 -http-addr 10.0.0.x:4003 -raft-addr 10.0.0.x:4004 -join http://10.0.0.1:4003 datadir
 ```
 To run rqlite as service and on boot checkout config/rqlite.service<br />
-You can check the cluster status by running
+You can check the cluster status by running<br />
 **rqlite is known to NOT resolve IP addresses!**
 ```
 curl rqlite:4003/nodes?pretty